gaaiatinc/valde-hapi/README.md

 3-   mongodb integration
 4-   CSRF protection, and session cookies
 5-   Session cookie authentication
-6-   Basic and Bearer (IWT) authentication
+6-   Basic and Bearer (JWT) authentication
 ```

 The major version number of this framework will follow the respective one of the hapi framework.